ktynes/spatialomics_gan/README.md

-# `spatialomics_gan`: A Comprehensive Approach to Spatial Transcriptomics Data
+# `spatialomics_gan`: A Computational Approach to Spatial Transcriptomics Data

 ## Project Description
 The `spatialomics_gan` project endeavors to harness the intricate nature of spatial transcriptomics (ST) data through computational mechanisms.
-Using the robust capabilities of Generative Adversarial Networks (GANs) combined with intricately designed linear layers, the primary objective is to effectively represent and interpret gene expression patterns within a spatial perspective.
+The primary objective is to effectively represent and interpret gene expression patterns within a spatial perspective using the robust capabilities of Generative Adversarial Networks (GANs) combined with intricately designed linear layers.
 This initiative bridges crucial understanding gaps in spatial transcriptomics.

 ## Repository Structure
 This repository has been organized for intuitive navigation and understanding: